-Dives are organised directly through the resort.
+Dives are organized directly through the resort.
 The Tufi Dive Centre is located down by the wharf, a 5-minute walk or drive from the resort.
 The shop is fully self-contained, there’s sufficient dive gear for hire and limited items for purchase available.
 It is generally recommended to bring your own dive gear and spares.
 The team at Tufi Dive consists of instructors, dive masters and dive guides.
 All diving is carried out under the guidance of a PADI open water instructor.

 Non-divers can snorkel in the fjords or join the scuba divers on their trips to outer reefs.
 As members of the PNG Divers Association, Tufi supports the Hyperbaric Chamber in Port Moresby.
 A contribution of 2 Kina per dive helps to maintain the facility.
 In an emergency, PNG offers excellent medivac facilities.
 It is mandatory that you have a suitable dive evacuation insurance before you travel to Tufi.

 Tufi caters for all experience and certification levels.
 Nitrox and rebreather diving is not available.
 Tank valves are INT.
-Mostly 11.5L aluminium tanks are available.
+Mostly 11.5L aluminum tanks are available.
 The diver to guide ratio will depend on diver experiences.
 Rental dive gear is available and advance notice should be given for any gear rental requirements.

-Tufi has four customised dive boats.
+Tufi has four customized dive boats.
 ‘Crystal’ at 9m (30Ft) is spacious and has comfortable seating.
 The boat features a shower and toilet facility and is well equipped with all safety features.
-A cruise speed of 20 knots provides divers less time travelling and more time underwater.
+A cruise speed of 20 knots provides divers less time traveling and more time underwater.
 All vessels are fully equipped with first aid kits and oxygen therapy equipment.
 The resort has other smaller multi-purpose boats equipped for diving, fishing or sightseeing.

 There are two distinctly different areas for diving at Tufi.
 The excellent outer reef system and the sheltered fjords around Tufi, ideal for “muck diving” opportunities.
 In addition, some wrecks can be dived on longer outings (min.
 6 divers, additional charges apply).
 Most of the outer reefs are located up to 1.5 hours away from the dive shop.
-In this area, there are many reefs to choose from – an underwater landscape of sea mounts, pinnacles and vertical walls.
+In this area, there are many reefs to choose from – an underwater landscape of seamounts, pinnacles and vertical walls.
 Commercial fishing is rare here so these reefs are in pristine condition.
 Visibility is usually excellent, and the abundance of marine life is immediately evident with schools of pelagics (jacks, barracuda, tuna, dolphins), various shark species and a huge variety of healthy soft coral species with all the accompanying macro-life you would expect.
 In particular, Mullaway Reef and Bev’s Bommie are worth a special mention.

 In contrast to outer reef sites, a muck dive from the wharf offers the opportunity to encounter plenty of cool creatures – loads of pipe fish, stone-fish, ghost pipe fish, nudibranchs, flatworms and even some resident mandarin fish – plenty to keep the eyes peeled.
 The best time to dive Tufi is from October to April each year.